TandurasPub/CasterDamageCalc/README.md

 Edit the JSONs to get the gearsets you want/end up running most frequently to get the damage calcs to line up with what you want.

 tester.exe instructions:
 Disclaimer - This is dogshit code, and a dogshit exe.
 You shouldn't be running this as a random exe unless you know how to protect yourself from sketchy exe downloads, or you really trust me (as a random on the internet).
-This is unlikely to be updated, but any updates to spell damage numbers can be done through the JSON.
+This is currently being kept updated, but if it falls behind any updates to spell damage numbers can be done through the JSON.
-If IM updates their damage calc in any substantial way, there might be an update, but there's a good chance this won't be updated for damage number changes.
-The main JSONs might, so check those.
+Double check the JSONs after any patches if you don't see an update, and feel free to ping me/msg me on Discord and I can push updates if people are actually using this.

 Downloaded the repo
 Make sure tester.exe and the two folders in the same folder (they should be by default)